tidymodels/recipes/tests/testthat/_snaps/spatialsign.md

       Training data contained 536 data points and no incomplete rows.

       -- Operations
-      * Centering for: carbon, hydrogen | Trained
+      * Centering for: carbon and hydrogen | Trained
-      * Scaling for: carbon, hydrogen | Trained
+      * Scaling for: carbon and hydrogen | Trained
-      * Spatial sign on: carbon, hydrogen | Trained
+      * Spatial sign on: carbon and hydrogen | Trained